microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/README.md

 ## Sample Code

-There are several places where the sample code can be found.

-- In this repository: [K4A\examples](examples)- each example has a readme page that describes it and the steps to set it up.
+Sample Python code that uses the Python API can be found in the examples/ folder.
+See [examples](docs/examples.md).

 ## Q&A